EasyScience/EasyApp/EXAMPLES.md

     * _Note: Showing the entire `main.qml` application window in live mode works best when the open `main.qml` is moved to another monitor and does not overlap with the `Qt Creator` window_.
 * When the desired GUI component appears, you can click the `Edit` button at the top of the left sidebar of `Qt Creator` to return to the source code of that qml component and still see it live in a separate window.

-### Type II Examples: BasicMinimalPy (Python runtime with QML backend)
+### Type II Examples: BasicPy (Python runtime with QML backend)

-This example is located in `examples/BasicMinimalPy` with the source code in `src/BasicMinimalPy`.
+This example is located in `examples/BasicPy` with the source code in `src/BasicPy`.
 This example serves to demonstrate how an application with a QML frontend and a QML backend (similar to the Type I example) can be executed from Python.
 The entry point for the Python program is `main.py` file.
 To execute this do the following:

 #### Run using the Python interpreter